Myanmar peace process: Current attempts at peace process

 There is a constant ongoing focus on peace in Myanmar, with the most recent peace process directed at ending the conflict between the 21 ethnic armed minorities and the Myanmar Government, with an overarching aim of creating a democratic, federal state.

 The first session of the Union Peace Conference or the 21st Century Panglong Conference first took place on August 31, 2016 in Naypyidaw, Myanmar.
 The first two sessions of this conference had little impact on resolving the differences and ongoing conflict.
 According to Lin Let Kyae Sin, this may be due to the fact that peace talks are taking place while the 2008 constitution is still in place, one that solidifies the military power over Burmese citizens.

 The most recent session of this conference took place in July 2018 and involved encouraging those armed ethnic groups who were not already signatories of the NCA, to become a part of the peace process.
 This conference mainly addressed the ways in which a federal democratic system could be established in Myanmar, and had a focus on equality, the involvement of citizens in the peace making process, and the best ways to achieve agreements on the peace process.
 Although peace was a key aim of these discussions, attention was directed away from this due to concerns surrounding the current armed ethnic conflict, particularly in the Shan and Kachin states.

 There are attempts to understand why western-initiated attempts at brokering peace have failed so many times.
 New attempts are being made to understand how authority and power are understood in Myanmar that are different that what is assumed by peace negotiators.
 An example is a paper by Tony Waters and Somboon Panyakom describing how the ideas of Thai philosopher Prawase Wasi might be applied to the situation in Myanmar.

+General Gun Maw of the Kachin Independence Army revealed on 11 August 2025 that the State Security and Peace Commission attempted to hold online peace talks.
+The Kachin Independence Organization offered to send a delegation to Myitkyina, but was met with no response.
+Instead, the junta tried to reach out online again.

+The defence minister of the National Unity Government, U Yee Mon, stated in an interview with Public Voice Television Myanmar that the PDF and other groups are open to political dialogue if the Tatmadaw is willing to implement systemic reforms.